 Consider Your Expressions

-Your facial expressions can also be used to add emphasis to what you are saying or trying to convey verbally.
+Your facial expressions can also be used to emphasize what you are saying or trying to convey verbally.
 Matching your expressions to your words, tone, and body language can help your message carry more weight.

 Build Your Emotional Awareness

 Developing a greater emotional understanding of your own feelings can help you better send signals that align with your emotions.
 This awareness also helps you better read the feelings of other people.
 Understanding their mental state means you’ll be able to respond more appropriately.

 Being able to interpret other people’s body language is helpful.
 Some strategies that can help include:

 - Notice when words don’t match up with body language.
 When what a person is doing doesn’t match up with what they are saying, it may indicate that they are trying to hide something.
 For example, a person might say they are fine, but their fidgeting, poor eye contact, and defensive posture might indicate that they are feeling sad or anxious.

 - Pay attention to signals as a group.
 Honing in a single gesture or aspect of body language while ignoring other signals is a mistake that can lead to miscommunication.
 For example, if you focus on the fact that a person’s arms are crossed, you might think they are being defensive.
 If that person is also smiling, making comfortable eye contact, and using a warm tone of voice, however, it likely means that they are simply crossing their arms for another reason.

 - Trust your feelings: It’s important to trust your instinctive responses to other people instead of overanalyzing specific signals.
 If a person seems uncomfortable, there’s a good chance your initial interpretation is accurate.

 If you aren’t sure about the signals someone is sending, one of the best things you can do is ask questions.